Durgesh1029/Twitter-Based-Sentiment-Analysis-Russia-Ukraine-Conflict/CITATION.md

-@inproceedings{chaudhry2025analyzing,
+I have used or reference the work on sentiment analysis of Twitter data regarding the Russia-Ukraine conflict in your project, please cite the following paper:

-  title={Analyzing Sentiments in Twitter Data on Russia-Ukraine Conflict Using Machine Learning Methods}, author={Chaudhry, Marta and Prakash, Navin and Patel, Nilesh and Abhis and Kumar Patel, Harvesha and Mishra, D. K.}, booktitle={2025 2nd International Conference on Computational Intelligence, Communication Technology and Networking (CICTN)}, year={2025}, organization={IEEE}
+Chaudhry, M., Prakash, N., Patel, N., Abhis, Kumar Patel, H., & Mishra, D. K. (2025).
+Analyzing Sentiments in Twitter Data on Russia-Ukraine Conflict Using Machine Learning Methods.
+2025 2nd International Conference on Computational Intelligence, Communication Technology and Networking (CICTN).
-}